MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-anyoperator.md

 **Arguments**

-* *T* - The tabular input whose records are to be filtered.
+* *T* - Tabular input whose records are to be filtered.
-* *col* - the column to filter.
+* *col* - Column to filter.
-* *list of expressions* - a comma separated list of tabular, scalar or literal expressions
+* *list of expressions* - Comma separated list of tabular, scalar, or literal expressions
-* *tabular expression* - a tabular expression that has a set of values (in a case expression has multiple columns, the first column is used)
+* *tabular expression* - Tabular expression that has a set of values (if expression has multiple columns, the first column is used)

 **Returns**